SpartanSf/appack/README.md

 - have a file named `main.lua`, which is the typical entry point after unpacking (if not suitable for use case, you can omit this file, but warnings will appear.)

 You can run `packager.lua` located in `development` to start the process.\
 It will ask you a series of simple questions.
 When prompted about isolation, answer with true/false.
-If you answer true, your program will be placed into a virtual file system where no matter where run, will seem to run out of root (essentially `chroot`) This ensures compatibly for programs which are picky about their placement.
+If you answer true, your program will be placed into a virtual file system where no matter where run, will seem to run out of root (essentially `chroot`) This ensures compatibility for programs which are picky about their placement.

 When filled out, you will see a file named `[app].[version].[author].sp`.
 This means your app has been packaged, and all that is left is to test it.